miShelbyT/miShelbyT/README.md

 💡 About Me

-- 🔭 I’m currently working on ... taking a break after completing my BS in Software Engineering.
+- 🔭 I’m currently working on ... getting stuff readied and up to date for the job hunt!
 - 🌱 I’m currently take a dive into ...
 I think it's going to be C++.
 - 👯 I’m looking to collaborate on ... an open source project.
-- 💬 Ask me about ... my rescue dog.
+- 💬 Ask me about ... my rescue dog and my new hometown.
 - 📫 How to reach me: ...
 [LinkedIn](https://www.linkedin.com/in/shelby-talbert/)
 - 😄 Pronouns: ... she/her
 - ⚡ Fun fact: ...
 I used to be a shoe model (yes, shoe models are a thing!
 Or they were, anyway...)